SAP/ui5-tooling/rfcs/0005-server-middleware-extensibility.md

 A middleware may be executed before or after any other middleware.
 This shall be configurable in a simple but less generic way.

+Custom and third party server middlewares are treated differently and have their own configuration sections (`customMiddlewares` and `thirdPartyMiddlewares`).

 A project configuration might look like this:
 ```yaml
 specVersion: "1.0"